 Solar Energy System, Large - A solar energy system with a nameplate capacity of forty (40) kilowatts or more.
+Also may be considered a Solar Farm.

 Solar Energy System, Off-Grid - A photovoltaic solar energy system in which the circuits energized by the solar energy system are not electrically connected in any way to electric circuits that are served by an electric utility company.